-You only use the best products because your health and fitness matter to you.
+You only use the best products because Mother Earth matters to you.
 That’s why you always look for naturally derived ingredients when shopping for anything that you'll put in or on your skin.
-While it’s important to use natural ingredients, not all of them are created equally.
+While it’s important to use natural ingredients, not all of them are created equal.

 Obviously, you wouldn’t buy a face cream that’s made with poison ivy, but that’s a natural ingredient.
 Of course, it’s not always that easy to determine if something is great for your skin or if it’s bad.

 That’s where this guide comes in handy.
 This will point you in the direction of the very best ingredients for your face–the elements of the earth.

 Healthiest ingredients Mother Earth gives us for your face

 The power of nature is strong, indeed.
-Using the right products, you can fight acne breakouts, create balanced pigmentation, prevent and heal sun damage, and soothe irritation.
+Using the right products, you can reduce premature aging, fight acne breakouts, create balanced pigmentation, prevent and heal sun damage, and soothe irritation.

 1. Aloe vera

 Aloe vera is one of the best-known, most popular plants used in skincare products.
 Since the ancient Greeks and Egyptians, aloe has been considered a very powerful plant with healing qualities.

 Aloe is fantastic for your skin, and with a soothing gooey gel center that’s rich in water for serious hydration.
 Beyond the natural water contained in aloe, there are 75 potentially active compounds, which include vitamins, enzymes, minerals, sugars, lignin, saponins, salicylic acids, and amino acids.